5 min read

 Therefore, learning agility is essential to surviving in a VUCA world.
 To hone your learning agility abilities, try the following activities:

-- Ask your leader for a stretch assignment that exposes you to a new department or a project that is different from your day-to-day at work
+- Ask your leader for a stretch assignment that exposes you to a new department or a project that is different from your day-to-day work

 - Gain new perspectives and try new approaches by listening to peers, thought leaders, and others in your industry.
 Experiment with newly discovered techniques and stay curious about new ways of working